How Ruby was Diagnosed with Diabetes

 My Trick for Injecting a Diabetic Dog

 It was a challenge to convince Ruby that getting two insulin shots a day was actually a good thing.
 I had success after following some great advice: use his food as a reward for receiving the shot.
 I started by putting his full food bowl on the counter while prepping his shot.
 Like any food-motivated dog, movement of his food bowl commands his attention.
 But then the approaching needle would make him run away.
 After he ran away, I would put his food bowl in the cupboard.
 That movement of his bowl would bring him back again.
 Round and round we went until he realized the simple equation of food bowl on counter + shot in dog = food bowl on floor + full dog belly.
 See, Ruby, insulin shots are a great thing!
-Now he rushes each injection along so he can eat.
+Before we knew it, he rushed each injection along so he could eat.

 My Recipe for Homemade Diabetic Dog Food